ollef/ollef.github.io/site/posts/query-based-compilers.md

 [his video on modern compiler construction](https://www.youtube.com/watch?v=wSdV1M7n4gQ) that some of you might have seen.

-In this post I will talk a about how this is achieved in [Sixten](https://github.com/ollef/sixten), an experimental functional programming language created to give the programmer more control over memory layout and boxing than traditional languages do, by building the compiler around a query system.
+In this post I will cover a about how this is achieved in [Sixten](https://github.com/ollef/sixten) by building the compiler around a query system.

+For those of you that don't know, Sixten is an experimental functional programming language created to give the programmer more control over memory layout and boxing than traditional languages do.
 The most recent development of Sixten is being done in the [Sixty](https://github.com/ollef/sixty) repository, and is completely query-based.
-Here's a little video giving a taste of what its language server, can do, showing type-based completions:
+Here's a little video giving a taste of what its language server can do, showing type-based completions:

 <script id="asciicast-V7rsch6mLtFPTrWmlCTAMDzcn" src="https://asciinema.org/a/V7rsch6mLtFPTrWmlCTAMDzcn.js" data-rows="12" async></script>